matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 Full list of opcode simulations can be found [here](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/VM%20Section/How%20compiler%20works/instructions/extensions/call.md).

-We also use [verbatim-like](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/VM%20Section/How%20compiler%20works/instructions/extensions/verbatim.md) statements to access zkSync-specific opcodes in the bootloader.
+We also use [verbatim-like](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/VM%20Section/How%20compiler%20works/instructions/extensions/verbatim.md) statements to access ZKsync-specific opcodes in the bootloader.

 All the usages of the simulations in our Solidity code are implemented in the [SystemContractHelper](../../system-contracts/contracts/libraries//SystemContractHelper.sol) library and the [SystemContractsCaller](../../system-contracts/contracts//libraries/SystemContractsCaller.sol) library.